 What is the Global Internship Program (GIP)?

-The GIP is a way for outstanding Penn undergraduate and graduate students to intern or conduct research abroad over the summer for 8-12 weeks.
+- Opportunities for students to intern or conduct research abroad over the summer

 Why Intern or do Research Abroad?